wavemotion-dave/GimliDS/README.md

 And be sure to understand the SELECT key on the DS... that swaps Joystick Ports and you will be using that a LOT as every game seems to use a different port... and sometimes the game loaders/crackers use one port when the game uses the other port.
 You'll get used to it.

+Also understand that the DS screen resolution of 256x192 is not ideal for the Commodore screen output resolution of 320x200 plus the borders.
+To that end, you will be using the L/R shoulder buttons with the D-Pad to scale and offset the screen to get it to look as good as you can.
+When you save your configuration for that game, it will remember the scale/offset values you last used.
+Also, experiement with remapping one of the DS keys to 'PAN UP' or 'PAN DOWN' which can be used to temporarlily shift the screen by 16 pixels up/down and then the system will smooth scroll that back into place.
+That works really well for games that have a high score or status indicator at the very top or bottom of the screen... you can enjoy nearly full resolution output and just occasionally hit a PAN UP/DN button to see your score.
+Experiment and have fun - just like we did in 1982!

 ## Acknowledgements

   * The opening jingle was done by DeNL and comes courtesy of the roalty free jingles at pixabay